skill-mind/SkillNet-AI_Model/dataset/tutor_model/tutor_model.md

-# AI Models for Institutions: Datasets Overview
+# AI Models for Tutor: Datasets Overview

 This document outlines the datasets compiled for three AI applications designed for tutor use: